 The City contributes to the Ohio Police and Fire Pension Fund (OP&F), a cost-sharing multiple employer public employee retirement system administered by the OP&F's Board of Trustees.
 OP&F provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Benefit provisions are established by the Ohio State Legislature and by Chapter 742 of the Ohio Revised Code.
 OP&F issues a publicly available financial report that includes financial information and required supplementary information.
-That report may be obtained by writing to the Ohio Police and Fire Pension Fund, 140 East Town Street, Columbus, Ohio 43215 - 5164.
+That report may be obtained by writing to the Ohio Police and Fire Pension Fund, 140 East Town Street, Columbus, Ohio 43215-5164, or by calling (614) 228-2975, or by visiting the OP&F website at www.op-f.org.

 Police and firefighters are required to contribute 10 percent of their annual covered salary to fund pension obligations and the City is required to contribute 19.5 percent for police and 24.0 percent for firefighters.
 Contributions are authorized by State statute.
-The City's contributions to the OP&F for the years ending December 31, 2005, 2004 and 2003 were \$129,845, \$128,932, and \$120,399, respectively.
-The full amount has been contributed for 2004 and 2003 and 73 percent has been contributed for 2005.
+The City's contributions to the OP&F for the years ending December 31, 2006, 2005 and 2004 were \$133,459, \$129,845, and \$128,932, respectively.
+The full amount has been contributed for 2005 and 2004 and 73 percent has been contributed for 2006.